mfherman/gbatr/README.md

 a fork of the [rGBAT16AB pacakge](https://github.com/gmculp/rGBAT16AB)
 developed by GM Culp.

+*NOTE: This is very much a work-in-progress and is very likely to change.
+If you would like to help with development, please send me a message or open an issue\!*

 ## Example

 To use gbatr to geocode addresses, first prepare a data frame that